 - Encouraging participation and highlighting work from developers who are currently underrepresented in the community

 Anybody can work toward making the Swift community even more approachable.
-Members of the community can help newcomers overcome barriers by answering questions on the Swift Forums, improving open source Swift documentation, diligently marking appropriate issues as starter bugs, and more.
+Members of the community can help newcomers overcome barriers by answering questions on the Swift Forums, improving open source Swift documentation, searching for or creating good first issues, and more.